DieWerkself/DieWerkself/README.md

 I have been creating websites for myself since 2008(uses CMS Joomla).
 In August 2022, I began to study professional tools for developing websites and interfaces.

-* 🌍  I'm based in St. Petergburg
+* 🌍  I'm based in St. Petersburg
 * 🖥️  See my portfolio at [here](http://ds-pf.netlify.app/)
 * ✉️  You can contact me at [redead29@gmail.com](mailto:redead29@gmail.com)
 * 🧠  I'm learning TypeScript.